5 ways to organize Jira cloud projects

 There’s no right or wrong way for organizing cloud projects in Jira, but here are some of the best Jira workflow practices:

-By Team: Team-based project organization is one of the most common methods for structuring Jira instances.
+Team-based project organization is one of the most common methods for structuring Jira instances.
 For organizations where teams are relatively self-sufficient and work is mostly insular in nature, this model is an obvious choice in that it is logical, easy to establish, and does not require cross-functional workflows.
 However, for businesses that tend to face more organizational changes, structuring Jira cloud projects by team or business unit quickly becomes a burden as project settings, permissions, members, and even workflows must be reconfigured.

-By Business Unit: When organizing by the team is too granular, or the work being done by teams changes quite frequently as is the case with many fast-moving companies today, some teams opt to organize around higher-level business units – for example Development, Product, Customer Success, etc. These functions commonly find the work they do falls into similar patterns and that work needs similar structures and processes in place, so this organizational model can streamline setting up workflows.
+When organizing by the team is too granular, or the work being done by teams changes quite frequently as is the case with many fast-moving companies today, some teams opt to organize around higher-level business units – for example Development, Product, Customer Success, etc. These functions commonly find the work they do falls into similar patterns and that work needs similar structures and processes in place, so this organizational model can streamline setting up workflows.
 But it is often the case that projects at various stages will require input from members of multiple business units.
 For that reason, organizing by product line can be more effective.

-By Product Line: Often multiple teams or even business units will be involved in the delivery of a given piece of work.
+Often multiple teams or even business units will be involved in the delivery of a given piece of work.
 When the product or feature work is cross-functional by nature, or when teams are organized across business units, a product line-based organizational model may be most effective.
 This is especially useful for cross-functional teams that operate according to a common release cycle and thus consider release or versioning to be important to the way in which work is structured.

-By Platform: Similarly, to organizations that break down by product line, companies whose teams are cross-functional and all focus on delivery mapped to a specific platform (e.g. operating system, social network, ad platform, etc.) may consider a platform-based organizational model for Jira cloud projects.
+Similarly, to organizations that break down by product line, companies whose teams are cross-functional and all focus on delivery mapped to a specific platform (e.g. operating system, social network, ad platform, etc.) may consider a platform-based organizational model for Jira cloud projects.

-By Business Objective: For some organizations, work is not only cross-functional, including multiple teams, but also cross-product wherein work impacts multiple applications.
+For some organizations, work is not only cross-functional, including multiple teams, but also cross-product wherein work impacts multiple applications.
 Some organizations choose to group work by business objective, OKR, or company-wide initiative.
 As a best practice, however, we’d suggest using Initiatives or Themes to structure your projects hierarchically, which would allow multiple projects to align to the same objective, as is commonly the case.

 Of course, these are just a few organizational models we’ve seen teams use to be really successful with Jira.
 A little organization goes a long way to improving Jira hygiene and can lead to dramatic improvements in process, reporting, and engineering operations.
-In the next post, we’ll cover a few more of the best practices for creating a Jira structure.
+In the next post, we’ll cover a few more of the best practices for creating a Jira hierarchy.

 To learn more about how Jellyfish works with Jira to help drive alignment and improve engineering operations, head over to jellyfish.co.